eugeneyan/python-collab-template/README.md

 git clone git@github.com:eugeneyan/python-collab-template.git
 cd python-collab-template

+# Built docker image
+make setup

-# Create python environment (-B might be needed to execute)
+# Alternatively, you can create a python virtualenv on your local machine (-B might be needed to execute)
-make setup -B
+make setup-venv -B

-# Run the suite of tests and checks
+# Run the suite of tests and checks on docker
+make run-checks

+# Alternatively, run the suite of tests and checks on your local machine
-make check
+make checks
 ```

 Make a pull request to this repo to see the checks in action 😎